Before Your Thesis Examination

 Effective March 24, 2020, and until further notice, doctoral and master's thesis submissions should be in PDF format, sent by email to the GCTS Office, gcts.office@utoronto.ca

 Doctoral students must include a copy of their approved thesis proposal with each copy of their thesis.
-If you are a student in the ThD, DMin, or PhD (USMC) programs, and have not already done so, you will also need to submit a completed Final Oral Examination Procedure Election Form to the GCTS Office.
-For further information on the defence procedure options, please see the Handbook for your program.
+If you are a student in the DMin program with a first registration before Summer 2019, you will also need to submit a completed Final Oral Examination Procedure Election Form to the GCTS Office (if you have not already done so).
+For further information on the DMin defence procedure options, please see the current Graduate Conjoint Degree Handbook, section 11, and the DMin Final Oral Examination Supplement (Option 1).
 No other materials are to accompany thesis submissions.

 Doctoral Students